 Northwest is the third-largest registered agent service in the United States, and offers one year of registered agent services for $124.
 Northwest provides real-time delivery by scanning all of your correspondence and sending it to your business at no additional charge.
 The service also provides annual report reminders and compliance notifications.
 Check out Northwest if you want instant access to all of your important business correspondence.

-IncFile is a statutory agent service that can provide your business with a registered agent for $119.00 per year.
+IncFile is a statutory agent service that can provide your business with a registered agent (RA) for $119.00 per year.
 Like other RA services, IncFile forwards official legal and tax correspondence from the state to your contact address and notifies you via telephone and/or email upon receipt of service of process.
-IncFile stands out from other providers because they provide the first year of registered agent services for free.
+IncFile stands out from other providers because it provides the first year of registered agent services for free.

 InCorp offers the most affordable registered agent services of many providers, with prices starting at $66.56/year for a five-year contract.
 In addition to low prices, InCorp features EntityWatch®, a proprietary technology that syncs with state databases to monitor the status of your business and avoid corporate identity theft.
 Check out InCorp if you’ll need a statutory agent for several years and can take advantage of the multi-year savings plan.

 Registered agent requirements vary by state.
 In general, a registered agent must be an adult individual who has a physical address within the state and is available to accept documents during normal business hours, Monday through Friday.
 Some states, like Virginia, have additional requirements, like being an attorney or member of the business entity’s management.